scollinspt/website/content/courses/Cardiopulmonary_PT/_index.md

 ## Course goal

-At the end of this course the student can effectively examine, evaluate and develop an appropriate course of action (response), intervention, referral or physical therapy plan of care for a person with primary or secondary cardiovascular or pulmonary conditions, or for a patient for which physical endurance limits participation or activity.
+At the end of this course the student can effectively examine, evaluate and develop an appropriate course of action (response), intervention, referral or physical therapy plan of care for a person with primary or secondary cardiovascular or pulmonary conditions, or for a patient for which physical endurance or shortness of breath limits participation or activity.
 All of the above is expected in light of all other areas of professional physical therapy practice and is expected with appropriate awareness of and deference to currently accepted best practice.

 ## Context